-STAR Framework is invisible but gives you structure and strategy to come up with the impressive answers.
-It’s practical in application, helping to articulate your experience and tell the meaningful story.
+STAR Framework is invisible but gives you structure and strategy to come up with impressive answers.
+It’s practical in application, helping to articulate your experience and tell a meaningful story.
 It’s challenging to know what type of questions exactly the interviewer will ask you.
 Questions are designed based on the competencies that are required for the role and usually start with:

 “Can you tell me about the time, when…?”